Kerala High Court: Judicial system in the Kingdom of Cochin

 In the Kingdom of Cochin, Desavazhis and Naduvazhis were empowered to settle the disputes following the prevailing customary law.
 More serious matters used to be attended by the monarch himself.
 In 1812, for the first time in its history, graded law courts were established under the Diwanship of Colonel Munro, in the Kingdom of Cochin.
 The first Subordinate Courts (Sub Courts) were established by Colonel Munro at Trichur (Thrissur) and Tripunithura.
 Until 1835, Huzur Court was the final appellate Court.
 Huzur Court had a bench strength of three judges.
 Later the Huzur Court was reconstituted as Rajah's Court of Appeal and Subordinate Courts were reconstituted as Zilla Courts.
 The Zilla Courts were empowered with unlimited jurisdiction, but subject to the confirmation from the Rajah's Court of Appeal.
 The Rajah's Court of Appeal was reconstituted as the Chief Court of Cochin in 1900.
 The Chief Court of Cochin had three permanent judges one of whom acted as the Chief Judge.
 Mr. S. Locke was appointed as the first Chief Judge.
-Later the Chief Court of Cochin was reconstituted as the High Court, during the Diwanship of Sri.
-Shanmukham Chettiyar.
+Later the Chief Court of Cochin was reconstituted as the High Court, during the Diwanship of Sri Shanmukham Chettiyar.

 After the integration of Travancore and Cochin kingdoms

 After India gained her independence on 15 August 1947, the Kingdoms of Travancore and Cochin were integrated to form the Travancore-Cochin State or Thiru-Kochi on 1 July 1949.
-Later, the High Court of Travancore-Cochin was established at Ernakulam on 7 July 1949 under the Travancore-Cochin High Court Act (1949).
+Later, the High Court of Travancore-Cochin was established at Kochi on 7 July 1949 under the Travancore-Cochin High Court Act (1949).
 Mr. Puthupally Krishna Pillai was the last Chief Justice of High Court of Travancore-Cochin.